Sahyadri-archives/trial1/_posts/2025-07-26-renaissance.md

 layout: post
 title: "All the World's a Stage: Renaissance Fair"
 date: 2025-07-26
-subtitle: "By Samaira and Anvi (Grade 9)"
+subtitle: "Samaira and Anvi (Grade 9)"
 category: August 2025
 ---